adrianton3/befunjit-86/README.md

 For the two "natural" programs the JIT is ~23 times and ~15 times faster than the interpreter.
 The JIT with optimizations is ~2.8 and ~2.5 faster than without.

-For the two JIT-breaking programs the external interpreter is ~21 and ~35 times faster than the JIT (pure, called with `--no-interp`).
+For the two JIT-breaking programs the external interpreter is ~21 and ~35 times faster than the JIT (pure, called with `--no-interpreter`).

 ### Building